syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfImageEditor/save.md

 ---
 layout : post
-title : Save Image in Syncfusion SfImageEditor control in Xamarin.iOS description : Learn how to save the image in Syncfusion Essential Studio® Xamarin.iOS ImageEditor Control, its elements, and more. platform : xamarin.ios control : ImageEditor documentation : ug
+title : Save Image in Syncfusion<sup>&reg;</sup> SfImageEditor control in Xamarin.iOS description : Learn how to save the image in Syncfusion<sup>&reg;</sup> Essential Studio® Xamarin.iOS ImageEditor Control, its elements, and more. platform : xamarin.ios control : ImageEditor documentation : ug